 Veterans Memorial Bandshell

 Veterans Memorial Park Bandshell was constructed in 1935 by the City of Port after a donation from the estate of Edwin and Mary Jaehnig who left the city $20,000 to be “used for the creation of a city Park”.
 The City used the money to build the “Bath House” now the yacht club and the Band Shell.
 The Band Shell cost $4,600 and the Bath house cost $9,000.
+It appears that Milwaukee Cream City brick was the material used.

-There is a small bronze plaque dated 1934 on the east side of the bandshell giving Edwin and Mary Jaehnig recognition for their generous donation.
+There is a small bronze plaque dated 1934 on the bandshell giving Edwin and Mary Jaehnig recognition for their generous donation.
 Edwin was born in April, 1868 in Fillmore, Town of Farmington, Washington County, WI, (not too far from Port Washington) son of Ernst and Liberta (nee Boetzek).
 His wife was Mary Schmit.
 Edwin and Mary are buried in St. Mary's Cemetery in Port Washington.
 Edwin was a "bookkeeper at Schmit Garage" in town.
 Schmit Ford Garage is still exists and is the oldest Ford dealer in Wisconsin still owned and run by the Schmit Family.
 They did not have children so it is assumed they left their money to the City.
 In 1917-18, the Jaehnig's built and lived in an historic arts and crafts style stucco home in Port Washington.

 According to a memorial plaque in the Park, placed in 1985 in honor of Port Washington's 150th anniversary, an iconic American flag was painted in memory of deceased members of the Van Ells-Schanen Post #82 of the American Legion.
 The Legion post is located across from the Park.